colleen547/python-challenge/README.md

 - A complete list of candidates who received votes
 - The percentage of votes each candidate won
 - The total number of votes each candidate won
-- The winner of the election based on popular vote.
+- The winner of the election is based on the popular vote.

 <div style="text-align:center"><img src="static/images/votebuttons.jpg" width="1000" height="300"/></div>